stefan-hoeck/idris2-pack/README.md

 > Idris packages can contain additional instructions to run before and after build and installation of a package,
 > we call them *custom build hooks*.
 > This can be potentially dangerous because hooks may invoke arbitrary code in your system.
-> By default pack prompts for continuation in case when requested package contains them, e.g.
+> By default, pack prompts for continuation in case when requested package contains them, e.g.
 >
 > ```sh
 > Package lsp uses custom build hooks.
 Continue (yes/*no)?